jser/realtime.jser.info/_posts/2019-10-08-bin-huang-prray-promisified-array-comes-with-async-method-supports-such-as-mapasync-and-it-is-compatible-with-normal-array.md

 ---
 title: >-
-  Bin-Huang/prray: "Promisified" Array, comes with async method supports(such as mapAsync).
+  Bin-Huang/prray: &quot;Promisified&quot; Array, comes with async method supports(such as mapAsync).
 And it is compatible with normal array.
 author: azu
 layout: post
 itemUrl: 'https://github.com/Bin-Huang/prray'